Tudor Castle: A Landmark at Hersheypark | 1973 – 2019

 Why Tudor style?

 For Phase II, two new theme regions were to be added – the aforementioned Tudor Square and Rhineland regions.
-Tudor Square harkened back to local English roots while Rhineland connected back to local German and Swiss roots.
+Tudor Square hearkened back to local English roots while Rhineland connected back to local German and Swiss roots.
 The concept of making the entrance in the style of a castle was always the consideration for the design of the gate.

 Tudor Castle opens